Beechcraft Musketeer: Model 24 Sierra

 The Model 23-24 Musketeer Super III proved the utility of the 200 hp engine in the Musketeer airframe, but the fixed-gear configuration prevented using full advantage of the extra power of the injected Lycoming.
 The obvious solution was retracting the landing gear and this resulted in the Model 24R.

 The Musketeer Super R, A24R in 1970 was the first model year for the new retractable version of the Musketeer to compete with the Piper Arrow.

 Renamed the "Sierra", in 1972.
-The initial A24-R Sierra was powered by a Lycoming IO-360-A1B of 200 bhp and sold for a standard price of $24,950.
+The initial A24R Sierra was powered by a Lycoming IO-360-A1B of 200 bhp and sold for a standard price of $24,950.
 The Model 24R completed the Beech line between the fixed gear Musketeers and the much larger, faster, more complex and expensive Beechcraft Bonanza.